schalkneethling/150days-of-html/content/book/day018/_index.md

+---
+title: Chapter 18 | The article, section and main elements
+keywords: html, html standard, how-to, learn html
+description: In this chapter we look at the article, section and main elements.
+menu:
+  book:
+    weight: 18
+---

-# Day 18
+# Chapter 18 | The article, section and main elements

-Welcome to Day 18!

-On the menu today we have the following:
+On the menu in this chapter we have the following:

 - `article`
 - `section`